 There are different types of investigations that a private investigator can conduct.
 Here are some of the most common:

-- Infidelity investigation: An infidelity investigation can range anywhere from $500 to $5,000.
+- Infidelity investigation: An infidelity investigation can range anywhere from $1,000 upwards.
 The cost will depend on the specific services required, such as surveillance, tracking, and covert monitoring.

-- Child custody investigation: A child custody investigation will typically cost between $1,500 and $3,000.
+- Child custody investigation: A child custody investigation will typically cost from $3,000 upwards.
 This is a complex investigation that may require surveillance, tracking, and interviews with witnesses.

 2. The Location of the Investigation